-Competitors earned more than $7,000 in cash prizes and honed their entrepreneurial skills by reacting to the different types of challenges that occur during the startup process helping them learn what it takes to successfully launch a business.
+Competitors earned cash prizes and honed their entrepreneurial skills by reacting to the different types of challenges that occur during the startup process helping them learn what it takes to successfully launch a business.

 High School Track

 $1,000 - 1st place: Libby Gregg, Morgan Kerkman and Kaitlin Killian.
 Vermillion High School